LeadHaste

 Templates and Best Practices

-I provide ready-to-use structures, organization techniques, and example fields so you can build lists that plug directly into outreach tools and CRMs.
+Ready-to-use structures, organization techniques, and example fields that plug directly into outreach tools and CRMs.

 Free Prospecting List Templates

-I recommend exporting to CSV or XLSX and validating email formats before import.
-Use consistent naming (e.g., "Job Title" not "Role/Title") so mapping during CRM import remains error-free.
+Export to CSV or XLSX and validate email formats before import.
+Use consistent naming ("Job Title" not "Role/Title") so mapping to CRM fields is automatic.

 Effective List Organization Tips